-The Medical Center is an organizational unit of the University employing approximately 7,758 full-time equivalent employees as of June 2017.
+The Medical Center is an organizational unit of the University employing approximately 8,602 fulltime equivalent employees as of June 2017.
 It serves as the teaching facility for the University's School of Medicine and School of Nursing, and also has extensive relationships with many of the University's other schools, notably the College of Arts and Sciences.